Verifiable Credentials Overview

 1. Introduction

 This document provides a non-normative, high-level overview for W3C's Verifiable Credential specifications and serves as a roadmap for the documents that define, describe, and secure these credentials.
 It is not the goal of this document to be very precise, nor does this overview cover all the details.
-The intention is to provide users, implementers, or anyone interested in the subject, a general understanding of the concepts and how the various documents, published by the Verifiable Credentials Working Group, fit together.
+The intention is to provide users, implementers, or anyone interested in the subject, a general understanding of the concepts and how the various specifications, published by the Verifiable Credentials Working Group, fit together.

 1.1 High Level View of the Specifications